 It’s evident that a lot of parents in this current generation are quite a bit more aware than their parents were—and hey, we’re energetically not the same species in many ways.
 A significantly raised vibration and elevating consciousness affords us little room for playing along the same lines as they did before.
 Unfortunately, many still choose unconsciousness.

-Some take it way far left and overcompensate, making soft, spineless weaklings of their kids—or too far off the other end, instilling terror, prejudice, massive ignorance, and perpetuating unnecessary racism, religion, and violence.
+Some take it way far left and overcompensate, making soft, spineless weaklings of their kids—or too far off the other end, instilling terror, prejudice, ignorance, and perpetuating racism, dogma and violence.
 Both sides are guilty of fostering narcissism.
-That’s a shameful waste, given we’re more abundant, safe, informed, and capable than ever in our recent history.
+That’s a shameful waste, given we’re more abundant, safe, informed and capable than ever in our recent history.

-So, with the rise of the feminine, and rebalancing of the masculine, we’ll have to address all of these nasties we’ve pretended to be OK with for a long, long time.
-Personally, I’m going through the occasional hell, as it all unravels and disentangles.
-It’s very much a self-love/self-hate thing going on these days, and part of me knows it’s necessary and normal, given the parameters I must have devised before setting foot here, again, in this reality.
+So, with the rise of the feminine, and rebalancing of the masculine, we’ll have to address all the nastiness we’ve pretended to be OK with for a long, long time.
 It’s messy.
 It’s raw.
 It’s intense.
 It’s dense.
 It’s heavy.

 It’s reason enough to dive even deeper.